Indiana University Natatorium: History

+By 2012, the School of Physical Education and Tourism Management shared facilities at the IU Natatorium.
+The building is divided into deck, concourse and bridge levels, covering approximately 200,000 gross square feet.
+The deck level contains weight-training and conditioning rooms, a 50-meter competitive pool, a diving pool, and a 50-meter instructional pool.
+A research suite for exercise physiology and biomechanics is also located on the deck level.
+The concourse level of the physical education wing contains a large gymnasium, an auxiliary gymnasium, racquetball courts, and the Informal Learning Laboratory.
+The bridge level contains the administrative and faculty offices.
+In 2016, the Natatorium was renovated to update the entire facility to better serve a variety of sports events of different sizes.
+The project was completed in time to host the 2016 U.S. Olympic Team Trials for Diving.

 The facility was host to the USA Olympic Diving Trials in 1984, 1988, 1992, 1996, 2008, 2016, and 2020.
 It hosted the USA Olympic Swimming Trials in 1984, 1992, 1996, and 2000.
 In addition, the Natatorium building houses the IUPUI Recreation Program in the basement of the facility, including the Polaris weight room which was built in 1996.

-Popularly known as IUPUI, this facility has been host to numerous other swim events including the 1982 National Sports Festival, the 1987 Pan American Games, 2001 World Police and Fire Games, NCAA Championships, USA Swimming National Championships, and the Big Ten Championships.
+Popularly known as IUPUI, this facility has been host to numerous other swim events including the 1982 National Sports Festival, the 1987 Pan American Games, 2001 World Police and Fire Games, NCAA Championships, USA Swimming National Championships, Big Ten Conference Championships, and Big East Conference Championships.
 Additionally, in July 2009, IUPUI hosted one of USA Swimming's most elite competitions, the 2009 ConocoPhillips National Championships.

 As part of the agreement for being selected to host the 2016 USA Diving Olympic Trials, the Natatorium underwent roughly $18 million in renovation and repairs before 2016.
-The project included a new roof and improved climate control.
-According to local television station WTHR, "the venue cost $21 million to build in 1982, and would cost nearly $75 million to replace."
+The project included a new roof, improved climate control, lighting, skylights, and other mechanical repairs.
+According to local television station WTHR in 2014, "the venue cost $21 million to build in 1982, and would cost nearly $75 million to replace."

+In 2020, the School of Health and Human Sciences’ physical education program celebrated its 150-year anniversary with the addition of a new fitness garden outside the south entrance of the Natatorium.
+The new 5095 sqft fitness garden features 33 fitness stations, picnic tables, benches, and greenspace.
+The School of Physical Education and Tourism Management first began planning this project in 2015.